crcn/tandem-old/packages/paperclip/README.md

-Paperclip is a tiny DSL for building web components that are optimized for visual editors.
+Paperclip is a document format for visual editors.
 Here's a basic example of code that could run within an Tandem artboard VM:

 component.pc: